Kelj-menc/PizzaKelj/README.md

 ## About This Laravel "PizzaKelj" Project

-Dont look at the name - it doesent mean anything.
+Dont look at the name - it doesn't mean anything.

-I'll learn Laravel following diferent online tutorials.
-In a same time will try to build one real life application.
-Idea for the app came from my doughter and hopefully will be lounched some day and will help people.
-For me personally this project will be successuful if we (my doughter and I) spend some quality time togeather bulding and learning new things.
+I'll learn Laravel following different online tutorials.
+At the same time will try to build one real-life application.
+The idea for the app came from my daughter and hopefully will be launched someday and will help people.
+For me personally, this project will be successful if we (my daughter and I) spend some quality time together, building and learning new things.

-Sorry in advance - I need to say this at the begining of this jurnej becouse I'm total noob in terms of properly formating and eficiently writing code and generally in programing world.
-So if anyone wanna learn how to do things properly should leave this place.
+Sorry in advance - I need to say this at the beginning of this journey because I'm a total noob in terms of properly formating and efficiently writing code and generally in the programming world.
+So if anyone wanna learn how to do things properly, they should leave this place.

 ## Instaling Project
-Ill write how I doing this on my system - win10 64bit, and Visual Studio Code - free source-code editor.
-Please contribute if you find bether or simplier way to install/clone this or any similar project in your sistem/enviroment for development purpose.
+I'll write how I am doing this on my system - win10 64bit, and Visual Studio Code - free source-code editor.
+Please contribute if you find a better or simpler way to install/clone this or any similar project in your system/environment for development purposes.

 installation prerequisites:
 install on your sistem